 If you’re renovating in New York City, permits are not a technicality.
 They are one of the biggest factors that determine whether your project moves forward smoothly or grinds to a halt.

-Most renovation delays in NYC don’t come from bad craftsmanship.
+Most renovation delays in NYC don’t come from poor construction.
 They come from misunderstandings about permits, filings, and approvals.
 Many property owners assume permits only apply to major construction.
 Others believe cosmetic work is always exempt.
 In New York, those assumptions are expensive.

-This guide explains what actually requires DOB approval, where people go wrong, and how experienced NYC contractors approach permits from day one.
+This guide explains what actually requires DOB approval, where projects go wrong, and how experienced NYC contractors approach permits from day one.

 Why Permits Matter More in New York City

-Because of that, the Department of Buildings (DOB) regulates far more work than people expect.
+Because of this, the Department of Buildings (DOB) regulates far more work than most property owners expect.

-Even projects that appear simple can require filings once walls are opened or systems are touched.
+Even projects that seem straightforward can require filings once walls are opened or systems are involved.
 Skipping permits does not save time.
-It usually guarantees delays later through stop-work orders, fines, or forced corrections.
+It often leads to stop-work orders, fines, or forced corrections later.

 Permits are not just paperwork.
 They are the gatekeeper to construction in NYC.